ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/ZwCreatePhoton/CVE-2019-1221](https://github.com/ZwCreatePhoton/CVE-2019-1221) :  ![starts](https://img.shields.io/github/stars/ZwCreatePhoton/CVE-2019-1221.svg) ![forks](https://img.shields.io/github/forks/ZwCreatePhoton/CVE-2019-1221.svg)

 ## CVE-2019-1218
- A spoofing vulnerability exists in the way Microsoft Outlook iOS software parses specifically crafted email messages, aka 'Outlook iOS Spoofing Vulnerability'.
+ A spoofing vulnerability exists in the way Microsoft Outlook iOS software parses specifically crafted email messages.
+An authenticated attacker could exploit the vulnerability by sending a specially crafted email message to a victim.
+The attacker who successfully exploited this vulnerability could then perform cross-site scripting attacks on the affected systems and run scripts in the security context of the current user.
+The security update addresses the vulnerability by correcting how Outlook iOS parses specially crafted email messages.